 After the Faust-themed lyrics of the demo, the first album focused on a “dualistic theme built on a very personal and individualistic perspective,” N. explains, pointing out how this is reflected in the artwork crafted by the guitarist / vocalist.
 In between full-lengths, there was “Vederlicht Verraad” in a split with Wederganger.
 If one looks at the song literally, “it's about a girl drawing circles in the snow.”
 The girl initially attaches a huge importance to these circles but eventually questions whether this is really the story she wants to tell, and the song then evokes the melting of ice and the coming of spring.
 As N. explains, it's “kind of us warming up a little, becoming less cold and individual-focused.”
 By the time Ons vrije fatum came around, the focus was on the “individual in relation with those around him.
 No longer are we looking inward but we are looking outwards.”

 Ons vrije fatum is a black metal album that deals with “love, friendship, social pressures, and anxiety.”
 It reaches its peak in the second half, which perfectly illustrates the idiosyncratic entity Laster has become.
-For instance, “Helemaal naar huis” uses black metal a la Czral as its linguistic building block, includes an excellent saxophone passage, poetic spoken word, and tells a story of anxiety with the rather dutch flavor of mentioning stolen bikes.
+For instance, “Helemaal naar huis” uses black metal a la Czral as its linguistic building block, includes an excellent saxophone passage, poetic spoken word, and tells a story of anxiety with the rather Dutch flavour of mentioning stolen bikes.
 The last two songs of the record, “De roes na” and “Er wordt op mij gewacht” tell personal stories with a cinematic feel induced by explicit invocations of Utrecht's main canal and tower.
 Above it all, the record includes some of the best music within these fringes of black metal released last year.

 When it starts to seem like Utrecht only yields black metal sounds full of influences from other genres, Verwoed shows that this is not the case.
-The solo project of Erik B. caused quite the stir in 2016 with the release of its debut EP Bodemloos, impactful to the point that its first ever live show, organized by Footprints In The Void at dB's, sold out well in advance.
-The same venue would host the also sold-out debut show from Black Cilice a few months later, once again with organization by Footprints, this time in collaboration with promoter Tenebrous Haze.
+The solo project of Erik B. caused quite the stir in 2016 with the release of its debut EP Bodemloos, impactful to the point that its first ever live show, organised by Footprints In The Void at dB's, sold out well in advance.
+The same venue would host the also sold-out debut show from Black Cilice a few months later, once again with organisation by Footprints, this time in collaboration with promoter Tenebrous Haze.

 Less out there than the other bands on this list, Verwoed displayed in Bodemloos a careful craftsmanship of black metal that is equal parts melodic and asphyxiating.
 When I ask Johan what strikes him the most about the album, he says that “this is the closest reflection of the Erik that I know.
 That doesn't mean that he's a cold, distant person, but he's someone who thinks a lot, who keeps to himself.”
 With their next album reportedly coming out in the not-so-distant future, Verwoed's live performances have earned an increasing amount of praise for their cohesiveness, something which will surely be on display when they play the upcoming edition of Roadburn.
 For their second performance in the festival, they have been chosen for the “Roadburn presents” highlight, succeeding Laster in that distinction.